Webilop/user-language-switch/readme.txt

 * Spanish
 * Persian - Special thanks to Khalil Delavaran(khalil.delavaran[at]gmail.com) for this contribution.
 * Serbo-Croatian - Special thanks to Borisa Djuraskovic(borisad@webhostinghub.com) from Web Hosting Hub(http://www.webhostinghub.com) for this contribution.
+* French - Special thanks to Jaillet, Christophe (C.JAILLET[at]meci.fr) for this contribution.

 = Documentation =